Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 ALLUXIO_JAVA_OPTS=" -XX:+PrintGCDetails -XX:+PrintTenuringDistribution -XX:+PrintGCTimeStamps"
 ```

-   Restart the Alluxio service and check the output in `logs/master.out` or `logs/worker.out`
+   Restart the Alluxio servers and check the output in `logs/master.out` or `logs/worker.out`
    for masters and workers respectively.

-Also check out the [metrics system][2] for better insight in how jobs are performing.
+Also check out the [metrics system][2] for better insight in how the Alluxio service is performing.

 [1]: {{ '/en/api/FS-API.html' | relativize_url }}#location-policy
 [2]: {{ '/en/operation/Metrics-System.html' | relativize_url }}